beehive-lab/Maxine-Jenkins/README.md

  - If you have protection enabled on the Jenkins server, you will need to go into the file BenchVisualizer/visualizer/utilities/JenkinsConnector.py and modify the user name and access token in line 12.

  - To start the built-in Django server, run: `python manage.py runserver` from the project root directory.
 This will run the server on the   port 8000.
 The command takes an optional argument if you want a different, specific port.
- - Open a web browser and paste the url `http://127.0.0.1:8000/visualizer/`.
-The application interface is displayed with no data (no Jenkins jobs registered yet).
-Click the button "Register Job" on the upper right corner.
-If the connection to Jenkins is successfull, a list of all the Jenkins Job is displayed.
-Select the Jobs to be registered and submit (without checking the purge box).
-Checking again on `http://127.0.0.1:8000/visualizer/` will have the list of registered jobs.
-Select one to display the benchmark details for the job's builds.

 # Benchmark Pipeline